Discrete symmetries and Efficient Counting of Operators: Discrete groups and the Hilbert series

 The finite groups used in flavour physics are in many respects simpler than the Lie groups treated before, and this is reflected in the Hilbert series.
 For example, while the Lie groups require us to perform a complex integral involving the Haar measure of the group (though in practice we must simply pick residues), finite groups involve a sum over all group elements, which simplifies --- as we are interested in characters, i.e. traces, which are class functions --- into sums over conjugacy classes.
 In other words, to project out singlets from some complicated product character $\Xi(g)$, dependent on the group elements, we simply take

 Here $|G|$ is the order of the group $G$, the second sum runs over all $N_c$ conjugacy classes, and $n_k$ is the number of elements in conjugacy class $k$.
 It follows that $\Xi$ involves the character(s) of a chosen class representative $g_k$ for each term in the sum.
 However, the devil is in the details, and in particular the latter statement is a problem.
 For the typical EFT applications we are still dealing with plethystic exponentials here, which require the character of powers of group elements.
 We saw above that this effectively means we require not the characters per se, but the eigenvalues of the group elements, as the characters of powers of group elements are the sum of powers of the eigenvalues.

-In the case of Lie groups the characters are functions, and the eigenvalues can be read off: The character for the SU(2) fundamental is $\chi_2=\frac{1}{z}+z$, which corresponds to eigenvalues $z$ and $\frac{1}{z}$.
-We can thus infer that the character of the square of a group element is $\frac{1}{z^2}+z^2$.
-For finite groups, and in fact all groups and representations which involve numbers rather than variables, this approach fails: if a hypothetical 3-dim irrep of a finite group has character 3 in a given conjugacy class, this may correspond to eigenvalues $(1,1,1)$, or eigenvalues $(0,0,3)$, or any other combination with $\lambda_1+\lambda_2+\lambda_3=1$, and they would all yield different results for the characters of the powers of the class representative.
-The characters for the powers of the group element thus crucially depend on the precise values for the eigenvalues in a given conjugacy class, which are not typically provided in the literature, and must be derived manually from a suitable presentation of the group.
+This poses somewhat of a problem, as typically one can find the characters in the literature, but not the individual eigenvalues that are summed up in the characters.
+For finite groups this is in particular a problem, as the eigenvalues are simply numbers, and so cancellations in the character sums frequently occur.
+As an example a character for the $A_4$ triplet encountered below is the sum of the three third roots of unity, which vanishes.
+For Lie groups the problem is less acute, as there the characters are typically functions of variables, for which cancellations are not explicitly occurring, and so the eigenvalues can be read off: The $SU(2)$ adjoint representation has character $\chi_3(z)=z+1+\frac{1}{z}$, with each term one eigenvalue\footnote{The point is that for certain values of $z$ this may vanish or simplify, but not for generic $z$.}.